Your March Horoscope Is Here — & It's Set To Be A Rollercoaster

 AdvertisementADVERTISEMENT

-The astrological new year begins on March 19 at 11:06 p.m.
+The astrological new year begins on March 20 at 3:06 p.m.
 EST, with the sun’s entrance into Aries.
 This is a period of renewal for all zodiac signs, encouraging us to be bolder in the pursuit of our objectives.
-Then on the 25th, the full moon lunar eclipse in Libra revolutionizes the way we approach love, relationships, and the idea of social justice.
+Then on the 25th, the full moon lunar eclipse in Libra revolutionises the way we approach love, relationships, and the idea of social justice.
 Prepare for these areas of our lives to be shaken up, on a personal and collective level.

 Read your horoscopes for both your sun and rising signs for the most in-depth forecast.